Noise Levels in Downtown Appleton, Appleton, WI | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Northern Downtown Appleton sounds about 39% louder than Central Downtown Appleton to the human ear, a 4.7 dBA gap.
+To the human ear, noise in southern Downtown Appleton sounds about 18% louder than in eastern Downtown Appleton, a 2.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Sth 096W do you need to be?